 Seneca's Professional Accountancy program combined with the prerequisites to admission (normally a Commerce degree equivalent to Seneca's IAF Commerce degree) is accredited under the CPA National Recognition and Accreditation Standards for Post-Secondary Institutions.
 For more information about the accreditation standards, please visit https://www.cpacanada.ca/en/become-a-cpa/pathways-to-becoming-a-cpa/national-education-resources.

-Please Note: This program is not funded by the Ministry, and is not eligible for OSAP.
+Please Note: This program is not eligible for OSAP.

-Students who have completed a 120 credit-hour Bachelor of Commerce degree that is substantially equivalent to the Seneca IAF degree and with a major in accounting that meets CPA's prerequisite subject area coverage for admission to PEP will have the opportunity to pursue the CPA designation by combining their degree with the Professional Accountancy graduate program.
-This 15-week program will take you directly to the Capstone 1 module, with exemptions from Core 1, Core 2, and the Elective modules of the CPA PEP.
+As a graduate of Seneca’s IAF program, or an equivalent 120 credit-hour Bachelor of Commerce degree with a major in accounting that meets CPA's subject requirements for admission to PEP, you will have the opportunity to pursue the CPA designation by combining your degree with the Professional Accountancy graduate program.
+This 15-week program will directly take you to the Capstone 1 module, with exemptions from Core 1, Core 2 and the elective modules of the CPA PEP.
+Specific grade requirements apply.

-For more information about the CPA designation and its educational requirements, please visit www.cpaontario.ca/.
+For more information about the CPA designation and its educational requirements, please click here.

-For Programs within the School of Accounting and Financial Services, the CPA policy of a ten-year course currency of education is applied as part of the Seneca Life of a Credit (academic policy), and credits completed more than 10 years prior to an application for transfer credit or equivalency will not be considered.
+Within the School of Accounting and Financial Services, the CPA policy of a ten-year course currency is applied as part of the Seneca Life of a Credit (academic policy).
+Credits completed more than 10 years prior to an application for transfer credit or equivalency will not be considered.